0x676e67/fs/README.md

   start    Start server daemon
-  restart  Restart server daemon stop     Stop server daemon status   Show the server daemon process log      Show the server daemon log update   Update the application help     Print this message or the help of the given subcommand(s)
+  restart  Restart server daemon stop     Stop server daemon log      Show the server daemon log ps       Show the server daemon process update   Update the application help     Print this message or the help of the given subcommand(s)